aws/amazon-ecs-cni-plugins/plugins/ipam/README.md

 ## Overview

-The ECS IPAM plugin will construct the IP, Gateway, Routes as a struct which will be used by the ECS Bridge plugin to configure the bridge and veth pair in the container network namespace.
+The ECS IPAM plugin constructs the IP, Gateway and Routes, which are used by the ECS Bridge plugin to configure the bridge and veth pair in the container network namespace.
 An example of this configuration looks like:
 ```json
 {